Xiltalo/Gamebook-engine/module_functions.md

 "Hello \`\`\`\` ...Goodbye."

 The engine will read "Hello" then pause for a duration of four times the reading delay, before printing the "...Goodbye".
-For examples of the CHANGEIMAGE character, see the `script.txt` of the Example Adventure.
+For examples of the CHANGEIMAGE character, see the `script.txt` of this repository.

 ## modules.txt

 This is by far the most complex file, because of its wide number of functions, and their sometimes less-than-friendly syntax.
 Each module starts with an id, like in `images.txt` and `script.txt`.
-A module ends with the "$" character. the next module \:id\: must be on the very next line after the "$" character.
+A module ends with the "$" character. the next module `:id:` must be on the very next line after the "$" character.
 In most places, you can add commentaries for your file. a commentary starts with the "#" character.
 It is useful to reread yourself and work more efficiently.
 Also useful if you have someone else review your modules.

 ### Go to a module